tomaquet18/ft_printf/README.md

 - You must use the command ar to create your library.
 - Using the libtool command is forbidden.
 - Your libftprintf.a has to be created at the root of your repository.

+You have to implement the following conversions:
+- `%c` Prints a single character.
+- `%s` Prints a string (as defined by the common C convention).
+- `%p` The `void *` pointer argument has to be printed in hexadecimal format.
+- `%d` Prints a decimal (base 10) number.
+- `%i` Prints an integer in base 10.
+- `%u` Prints an unsigned decimal (base 10) number.
+- `%x` Prints a number in hexadecimal (base 16) lowercase format.
+- `%X` Prints a number in hexadecimal (base 16) uppercase format.
+- `%%` Prints a percent sign.

 ### Note:
 ![note](https://raw.githubusercontent.com/nach131/42Barcelona/main/images/100.png "nota")